Humbleness VS Humility: 5 Basic Differences

 Humbleness vs Humility: 5 Basic Differences

-Now that we've defined humbleness and humility and provided real-life examples, let's go deeper into these attributes as we highlight five basic differences.
+Now that we've defined humbleness and humility and provided real-life examples, let's go deeper into these attributes as we highlight five fundamental differences.

 Plus, you'll find there are some similarities as well.